Profile

 entry-friendlynon-cs-friendlybusiness-facing

 Data analysts query data and build reports, dashboards, and business insights using SQL, Excel, and BI platforms like Power BI, Tableau, and Looker.
-The role is interpretation-first rather than infrastructure-first, sitting closer to business teams than to engineering.
-Practitioners often come from non-CS backgrounds and rely on visualization and storytelling alongside technical skill.
-Distinct from data engineering, which builds the systems analysts query.
+The role is about interpreting data rather than building infrastructure, and it sits closer to business teams than to engineering.
+Many analysts come from non-CS backgrounds and rely on visualization and storytelling alongside technical skill.
+It is distinct from data engineering, which builds the systems analysts query.

 Specializations